 Digital imaging is important to assist your dentist in placing the implant correctly.
 If it is inaccurately placed in the upper jaw, it is possible to penetrate the sinus cavities.

 Infection is largely in the hands of the patient, and the onus is on you to ensure you practice meticulous dental hygiene and avoid infection.

 Injuries to blood vessels and the surrounding teeth are also possible risks of dental implant procedures.

 The Importance Of Working With An Experienced Dental Practitioner

-An experienced dental practitioner will ensure that you meet all eligibility criteria before moving ahead with dental implant treatment.
+An experienced dental practitioner that offers consultation will ensure that you meet all eligibility criteria before moving ahead with dental implant treatment.

 This is important because dental implants are not ideal for all patients, and certain patients pose a much higher degree of risk of dental implant failure.